 British War Medal

 The British War Medal was often referred to as the General Service Medal shortly after the war.
-The General Service Medal was different and was always awarded with a clasp.
+General Service Medals were always issued with a clasp and while this was mooted for the British War Medal, with clasps for campaigns, lengths of service and battles, it was abandoned as too time-consuming and costly.
+Occasionally, unofficial clasps can be found on medals to naval personnel.
 The entry below was taken from the National Roll of the Great War which recorded all British War Medals as General Service Medals.
 Also, note how the 1914 Star has been referred to by its colloquial name, the Mons Star.

 British War Medal Records

 A British War Medal will help you research soldiers as there are two surviving records for them.
 There is a medal index card and the corresponding medal roll entry for the soldier.
 These documents recorded a soldier’s name, regiment or corps and a variety of other information, including on the medal roll, the battalions a soldier served with abroad.
 The exact units for soldiers who served in a corps, Royal Artillery, Royal Engineers etc. aren’t usually recorded on the medal roll.